-(3) All compensation received by Messrs.
+(4) All compensation received by Messrs.
 Callan and Ricketts is paid solely and directly by us.

-(4) Other than the restricted stock and RSUs awarded to these individuals and the fees paid to Messrs.
-M. Gould and F. Gould for serving as Chairman and Vice Chairman, respectively: (a) we did not pay, nor were we allocated, any portion of such person's base salary, bonus, defined contribution plan payments or perquisites in 2021, 2020 and 2019; and (b) the services of these individuals are provided to us pursuant to the compensation and services agreement with Majestic.
+(5) Other than the Equity Awards granted this person and the fees paid to Matthew J. Gould for serving as Chairman: (a) we did not pay, nor were we allocated, any portion of such person's base salary, bonus, defined contribution plan payments or perquisites in 2024, 2023 and 2022; and (b) the services of these individuals are provided to us pursuant to the C&SA.